 Is there a published description of this dataset?

-An article describing this dataset was published in Marketing Science in 2008, and can be found here.
+An article describing this dataset was published in Marketing Science in 2008, and can be found at:

 Why is IRI charging academics for this data?

 We're not selling the data, we're making the data available gratis for academic research purposes.
-We're also trying not to ship free USB hard drives to everybody who asks for one.
-There are also costs related to the assembly of this data in this form (e.g. removing retailer identification) which we would like to partially recover.
+However, there are costs related to the assembly of this data (e.g. removing retailer identification) and processing and handling expenses which we would like to partially recover.

 Does IRI plan to continue this program?